lukeste/appabot/README.md

 # Appabot
-A customizable Discord notification bot for Pokemon GO spawns
+A customizable Discord notification bot for Pokemon GO spawns.